-- CENTER_MAGNETS a logical switch to activate the evaluation of Twiss parameters at the middle of each magnet.
+CENTER_MAGNETS a logical switch to activate the evaluation of Twiss parameters at the middle of each magnet.
 This relies on internal slicing and 'integration nodes' as determined by the number of steps (NST) selected when creating the PTC layout.
 This number is assumed to be even otherwise the program issues a warning.
+(Default: false)

-(Default: false) - FILE if the FILE attribute is omitted, no output is written to file.
+FILE if the FILE attribute is omitted, no output is written to file.

 If the FILE attribute name is present, the optional attribute value argument is the name of the file for printing the PTC_TWISS output.
 The default file name is "ptc_twiss".

-(Default: false) - TABLEif the TABLE attribute is omitted, no output is written to an internal table.If the TABLE attribute name is present, the optional attribute value argumentis the name of the internal table for PTC_TWISS variables.
-The default tablename is "ptc_twiss".(Default: false) - SUMMARY_FILE if the SUMMARY_FILE attribute is omitted, no summary output is written to file.
+TABLE if the TABLE attribute is omitted, no output is written to an internal table.
+If the TABLE attribute name is present, the optional attribute value argument is the name of the internal table for PTC_TWISS variables.
+The default table name is "ptc_twiss".

+SUMMARY_FILE if the SUMMARY_FILE attribute is omitted, no summary output is written to

 If the SUMMARY_FILE attribute name is present, the optional attribute value argument is the name of the file for printing the PTC_TWISS_SUMMARY table output.
 The default file name is "ptc_twiss_summary".
-(Default: false)